Reviewing V2X (NYSE:VVX) & Vow ASA (OTCMKTS:SSHPF)

 |2.00

-V2X has a consensus target price of $53.33, indicating a potential upside of 26.92%.
-Given V2X’s stronger consensus rating and higher possible upside, analysts plainly believe V2X is more favorable than Vow ASA.
+V2X currently has a consensus target price of $53.33, indicating a potential upside of 27.35%.
+Given V2X’s stronger consensus rating and higher possible upside, equities research analysts plainly believe V2X is more favorable than Vow ASA.

 Summary